News flash!,,,, Hindenburg exploded May 6th 1937

 Living off base in a high-rise building, my mother and family were watching from their window as the Hindenburg landed; it was a great event for them.

 Expressions of disbelief were as the Hindenburg burst into flames.
-My Gramma, Grandpa, and Mom watched in horror as the huge heat wave hit their window.
-My mother expressed her battles of waking at night from terrible dreams.
+My Gramma, Grandpa, and daughter watched in horror as the huge heat wave hit their window.
+My mother expressed her battles of waking at night from bad dreams.

 Top speed of 67mph